openstf/adbkit/README.md

 #### client.openMonkey(serial[, port], callback)

-Starts the built-in `monkey` utility on the device, connects to it using `client.openTcp()` and hands the connection to **stf-monkey**, a pure Node.js Monkey client.
+Starts the built-in `monkey` utility on the device, connects to it using `client.openTcp()` and hands the connection to **adbkit-monkey**, a pure Node.js Monkey client.
 This allows you to create touch and key events, among other things.

-For more information, check out the stf-monkey documentation.
+For more information, check out the adbkit-monkey documentation.

 * **serial** The serial number of the device.
 Corresponds to the device ID in `client.listDevices()`.
 * **port** Optional.
 The device port where you'd like Monkey to run at.
 Defaults to `1080`.
 * **callback(err, monkey)**
     - **err** `null` when successful, `Error` otherwise.
     - **monkey** The Monkey client.
-Please see the stf-monkey documentation for details.
+Please see the adbkit-monkey documentation for details.
 * Returns: The client instance.

 #### client.openLogcat(serial, callback)

-Calls the `logcat` utility on the device and hands off the connection to **stf-logcat**, a pure Node.js Logcat client.
+Calls the `logcat` utility on the device and hands off the connection to **adbkit-logcat**, a pure Node.js Logcat client.
 This is analogous to `adb logcat -B`, but the event stream will be parsed for you and a separate event will be emitted for every log entry, allowing for easy processing.

-For more information, check out the stf-logcat documentation.
+For more information, check out the adbkit-logcat documentation.

 * **serial** The serial number of the device.
 Corresponds to the device ID in `client.listDevices()`.
 * **callback(err, logcat)**
     - **err** `null` when successful, `Error` otherwise.
     - **logcat** The Logcat client.
-Please see the stf-logcat documentation for details.
+Please see the adbkit-logcat documentation for details.
 * Returns: The client instance.

 #### client.openProcStat(serial, callback)